 Now, it’s time to test your hypothesis and become aware of your technology gaps or weaknesses.
 If risks are high, investing in more innovative solutions may be necessary.

-11. Redesign Accordingly
+5.5 Redesign Accordingly

-12. Implement New Solutions
+6. Implement New Solutions

+Go ahead and create an implementation timeline that outlines your plan to incorporate those new solutions into an effective DRP so you can stay accountable, proactive, and ultimately, prepared for what comes next.
 Once you have your ducks in a row, you can begin building a strategic response plan and delegate roles and responsibilities to a team.

-13. Develop an Emergency Response Procedure
+7. Develop and Align an Emergency Response Procedure

-15. Form a Team
+8. Form a Team

-Designate roles and train the chosen to respond accordingly.
+Finally, you have a plan!
+It's now time to designate roles and train the chosen to respond accordingly.
 Oversee the success of procedures put in place to ensure your DRP is followed to avoid recovery failure.